tjk911/Marvelous65-split/README.md

 - **Optional**
   - Elegoo wire jumper cables
     - I'm soldering these for RGB lighting in order to retain removability - female on nice!nano and male on the PCB
+  - If you're building the case included in the repo:
+    - M2*5mm
+      - You'll need at least eight of these for each corner of the case
+    - M2 screws
+      - 4x 12mm for the front
+      - 4x 20mm to 24mm for the rear corners
+        - I'm using 4x20mm but I'd recommend getting 22mm to be safe, it's barely grabbing the top case at all

 ## 3. Firmware/Software